AleksandrRogov/DynamicsWebApi/README.md

 - [X] Simplified names for "Formatted" properties. `Implemented in v.1.3.0`
 - [X] RUD operations using Alternate Keys. `Implemented in v.1.3.4`
 - [X] Duplicate Detection for Web API v.9. `Implemented in v.1.3.4`
-- [ ] Ability to use entity names instead of collection names.
+- [X] Ability to use entity names instead of collection names. `Implemented in v.1.4.0`
 - [ ] Batch requests.
 - [ ] Web API Authentication for On-Premise instances.
 - [ ] Intellisense for request objects.

 Many more features to come!

-Thank you for your patience!
+Thank you for your patience and for using DynamcisWebApi!

 ## JavaScript Promises
 Please use the following library that implements [ES6 Promises](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise): [DynamicsWebApi with Promises](/scripts/dynamics-web-api.js).